JWMerritt/QuditHybridStabilizers/README.md

 # QuditHybridStabilizers
-Stabilizer code for simulation of qudits of prime order $d$ under hybrid dynamics, including random Clifford unitary gates and projective measurements.
+This code uses Pauli stabilizers to simulate qudits of prime order $d$ under "hybrid dynamics" -- including random Clifford unitary gates and projective measurements.
-This code was used to produce results used chapter 2 of my dissertation, [Measurement-Induced Phase Transitions](https://www.proquest.com/docview/2838107649).
+It was used to produce results used chapter 2 of the dissertation ["Measurement-Induced Quantum Phase Transitions"](https://www.proquest.com/docview/2838107649).
-Also includes ability to simulate Majorana fermions and parafermions with a modified stabilizer formalism.
+It also includes ability to simulate Majorana fermions and parafermions with a modified stabilizer formalism.

 This repo includes all the files necessary to set up and run a job on the [HYAK](https://hyak.uw.edu) cluster at the University of Washington.

+# How the code works

+Details on creating and running jobs can be found in the file [CreatingJobs.md](https://github.com/JWMerritt/QuditHybridStabilizers/blob/main/CreatingJobs.md)

+The basic action of the code is to:
+- create an initial trivial state
+- apply unitary and projective measurements to the state for a certain number of time steps
+- extract quantites (such as the subsystem entropy) from the final state.

+The user can define their own unitary operations and time steps, but the basic implementation applies Clifford unitary gates on pairs of sites (an action which is implemented in code via symplectic matrices acting on real vectors) and performs projective measurements.

+This code was designed to work on the [HYAK](https://hyak.uw.edu) high-performance computer at the Unviersity of Washington.
+In particular, it was designed to work on the Checkpoint (CKPT) queue, in which the job runs on "leftover" resources not used by any other jobs.
+While this means that one can theroetically load many jobs at once wihtout guilt, since any other job will take priority, it also means that the program could be killed at any time without warning.
+Thus, the state of the calculation is regularly saved to a file (called the `CKPT` file of the Job) from which it can be loaded.

+The code is parallelized to make use of multiple cores using MATLAB `parfor` loops.
+The expected number of cores can be set when the Job is set up.

 ## Background